deepgram/content/articles/en/community/troubleshooting-empty-transcriptions-nova-2-1338532211632117324.md

 # Troubleshooting Empty Transcriptions with Deepgram's Nova Models

-When using Deepgram's API with the nova-2 model, users might occasionally encounter an issue where correct transcriptions are initially received, but after approximately 8 minutes of streaming, the transcriptions return empty results with confidence dropping to zero.
-This typically occurs when dealing with sparse or intermittent audio input.
+When using Deepgram's speech-to-text API, you might occasionally encounter situations where transcriptions return empty results or the confidence drops to zero.
+This article provides guidance on troubleshooting these issues, particularly when using Nova models.

-## Understanding the Issue
+## Common Scenarios That Can Cause Empty Transcriptions

-If you're sending small, sporadic audio chunks (such as 2-10 frames per minute), Deepgram may expect a more continuous audio input.
-Intermittent input might cause some models, including nova-2, to behave unexpectedly in returning results.
+1. **Sparse or Intermittent Audio Input**: When sending small, sporadic audio chunks with long pauses, models may struggle to maintain context

-### Model Selection
+2. **Low Audio Quality**: Very quiet or noisy audio can lead to poor transcription results

-For sparse or intermittent audio input, consider using the `nova` model instead of `nova-2`.
-The `nova` model is generally more robust for handling varying audio input patterns.
+3. **Connection Issues**: Network problems or WebSocket disconnections

-### API Logging and Analysis
+4. **Extended Silence**: Long periods of silence can cause the model to reset its context

-To address this issue, it is recommended to:
+5. **Inappropriate Model Configuration**: Using incorrect parameters for your audio type

-- **Check API Logs**: Examine API usage logs in the Deepgram dashboard for warnings or errors.
+## Specific Solutions Based on Use Case

-- **Network Stability**: Ensure the network connection is stable to prevent intermittent request failures.
+### For Live Streaming with Intermittent Audio

-- **Audio Quality**: Verify the audio quality and format being used.
-Issues may arise with non-standard or low-quality audio inputs.
+If you're experiencing empty transcriptions after a period of successful transcription (often around 8 minutes):

-## Recommendations for Solutions
+1. **Use Nova Instead of Nova-2 for Sparse Audio**:

-1. **Model Selection**: Use the `nova` model for sparse or intermittent audio input:
+   - The base Nova model can be more robust with varying audio input patterns:
    ```json
    {
      "model": "nova",